Congratulations to the 2023 award winners!

-Congratulations to the 2020 winners of the Tanette Goldberg Scholarships for Social Justice!
-Hebrew Free Loan partnered with the San Francisco section of the National Council of Jewish Women (NCJW) to award nine scholarships to Jewish women students who are studying or working in the area of social justice and who intend to pursue social justice after graduation.
-This year’s group of applicants was so outstanding that NCJW awarded not only four scholarships of $1,250 each, as it does every year, but an additional five scholarships of $500 each.
-See the list of winners below.
+Hebrew Free Loan partnered with National Council of Jewish Women San Francisco Section (NCJW SF) to award eight scholarships to Jewish women students who are studying or working in the area of social justice and who intend to pursue social justice after graduation.
+This year’s group of applicants was so outstanding that NCJW SF awarded not only four scholarships of $1,250 each, as it does every year, but an additional four scholarships of $500 each.

 $1,250 AWARD WINNERS

 Becca Bleil is a clinical psychology doctoral student who is passionate about working with underserved communities.
 She’s worked with children and their families for over a decade and quickly saw a need for accessible mental health services for those facing trauma and grief.
 Her clinical training has provided her opportunities to work with children and adolescents, low-income and multi-stressed families, survivors of suicide attempts, and elderly and disabled adults.
 She is in the process of completing her dissertation, titled Queer Thriving: Barriers to Quality of Life Among LGBTQ+ Adults, which seeks to understand issues of freedom and inequality in young adults in the LGBTQIA+ community.
 She currently provides neuropsychological assessment services to adults and adolescents in the Bay Area.
 In her free time, Becca enjoys reading, cooking, creating, and laughing with her loved ones.